Health and Safety at Work Act

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 Read our full disclaimer.

 - The Health and Safety at Work etc. Act (HSWA) places general duties and responsibilities on all people at work, including employers, employees and the self-employed.

-- Your are responsible for ensuring, so far as is reasonably practicable, the health, safety and welfare of all your employees at work plus anyone else who could be affected by your work activities, e.g. guests, casual workers, contractors.
+- You are responsible for ensuring, so far as is reasonably practicable, the health, safety and welfare of all your employees at work plus anyone else who could be affected by your work activities, e.g. customers, casual workers, and contractors.

 - Your employees also have a responsibility to take reasonable care of their own health and safety.